Bantamlak12/alx-low_level_programming/README.md

-# Description of the repo
+# This repo contains directory about C projects.